 What is the relationship between understanding God's Word and being willing to obey God's Word?

-Why might it be tempting merely to take God's Word in as information, but not a Word from God that can and should change our lives?
+Why is it tempting to just take in God's Word as information, but not as a Word from God that can and should change our lives?